-Information according to article 13 of General Data Protection Regulation (valid as of 25 May 2018)
+Information according to article 13 of General Data Protection Regulation

 It is very important to us that your personal data is thoroughly protected.
 Therefore, we process your personal data (briefly “data”) solely on the basis of legal provisions.
 With the aid of this data privacy statement, we would like to comprehensively inform you about processing your data in our company and about the data protection claims and rights you are entitled to as per article 13 of the European General Data Protection Regulation (GDPR).